 4. Combat stress.

-They may need to take a deep breath and walk a lap around the office to get back on the grind.
-Or, they might need an extra 15 minutes on a break to vent frustrations.
+They may need to take a deep breath and walk a lap around the office or their neighborhood to get back on the grind.
+Or, they might need an extra 15 minutes on a break to vent their frustrations.
 That’s ok!
 Make your workplace a happier one and your agents are more likely to be on time and ready to work hard.